jrladd/networks/assignments/predictive.md

 **THIS PROMPT IS FROM LAST SEMESTER AND MAY CHANGE FOR OUR CLASS.**

-**Complete by: Tuesday 11 May by 2pm**
+**Complete by: Saturday 11 May by 5pm**

-You've now learned a much wider array of techniques for working with networks, and it's time to apply those in a second big project.
-This second project will follow the same form as the first: you'll create a Jupyter notebook report that explores a question about a network of your choice.
+You've now learned a much wider array of techniques for working with networks, and it's time to apply those in a thirdd big project.
+This third project will follow the same form as the second: you'll create a Jupyter notebook report that explores a question about a network of your choice.

 To choose a dataset, refer to our [Network Datasets](../resources/datasets.md) page.
 You may use the same dataset you used for either of the previous assignments if you so choose, but keep in mind that if you are interested in a particular techinique, you'll want to choose a network that makes sense for that technique.
 A good example of this might be: you can't do an analysis of structural balance if your network doesn't have signed edges!

-**On Tuesday 25 April (by our class time, 12:50pm), you'll turn in a one-page proposal that suggests a dataset and gives a possible research question, with a paragraph or two explaining the steps you plan to take.
+**On Thursday 18 April (by our class time, 12:50pm), you'll turn in a one-page proposal that suggests a dataset and gives some possible research questions, with a paragraph or two explaining the steps you plan to take.
 This will allow us to meet and discuss your project over the next few weeks.**

 ## Step 1: Ask a Question